Beyond I.I.D.: Three Levels of Generalization for Question Answering on Knowledge Bases: Experiments

 \subsection{Error Analysis}

 We analyze 100 randomly sampled questions that our \Ranking model gets wrong to discuss venues for future improvement.
 We summarize the errors into the following categories.

+\begin{remark}[Coverage limitation (34\%):] Due to the diversity of questions in \OurDataset in terms of both complexity and functions, candidates generated by \Ranking can only cover around 80\% of the questions, as it can only enumerate up to 2-relational logical forms due to combinatorial explosion.
+Uncovered questions constitute 34\% of errors.
+More intelligent ways for search and candidate generation are promising future directions. \end{remark}

-\begin{remark}[Entity linking (50\%):] The large-scale mining of entity surfaces forms makes entity linking a unique challenge in \OurDataset.
-For example, in \nl{Which aviation accidents of aircraft b-727 has involved more than 153 passengers?}, \nl{b-727} refers to Boeing 727, while our entity linker fails to identify any entity from this question.
+\begin{remark}[Entity linking (33\%):] The large-scale mining of entity surfaces forms makes entity linking a unique challenge in \OurDataset.
+For example, in \nl{After apr. the 2nd, 2009, which song was added to RB?}, \nl{RB} refers to the music video game Rock Band, while our entity linker fails to identify any entity from this question.
 Also, less popular entities form another source of entity linking errors.
 To be specific, popularity is a very strong signal for entity disambiguation in previous datasets, but not as strong in \OurDataset because many questions are intentionally not just about very popular entities.
-For \nl{Which Indonesian province's capital is Gorontalo?} our entity linker can identify the entity mention \textit{Gorontalo}, and the most popular entity that has surface form \textit{Gorontalo} is the province of Gorontalo, while the question is asking about the Gorontalo city.
+For \nl{What is the belief of Mo?} our entity linker can identify the entity mention \textit{Mo}, and the most popular entity that has surface form \textit{Mo} is the state of Missouri, while the question is asking about the Mo religion.
 Accurate entity linking on large-scale KBs is still a major challenge. \end{remark}